substrait-io/bft/supplemental/arithmetic/atan.md

 ### Numerical Precision

-The precision of the acos function depends on the architecture in various dialects.
+The precision of the atan function depends on the architecture in various dialects.

 ### Output Range

-The arccosine function has an output range of [0, pi], where it results to 0 at 1.
+The arctangent function has an output range of [-pi/2, pi/2], where it results to 0 at 0.

 ## Properties